AptFox/harmony-backend/README.md

 - Hot reload:
   - For local dev, SpringDevTools will automatically reload the application ~5 seconds after saving changes to a file.
   - This makes local dev much faster as you don't need to restart the application to see changes.
+- Linting
+  - You can setup a pre-commit hook that runs ktfmt on each commit via gradle by creating a `.git/hooks/pre-commit` file with the following contents:
+     ```bash
+     #! /bin/sh
+     ./gradlew ktfmtFormat
+     git add .
+     ```
+    Then run `chmod +x .git/hooks/pre-commit`
+    - You can skip this hook during a commit by adding "--no-verify" to it

 # MacOS install instructions: